Prophet Muhammad (peace and blessings be upon him) faced countless attempts to silence him.

 Therefore, they agreed to carry out Abu Jahl’s suggestion that “a band of young men, one from each tribe, should strike Muhammad simultaneously with their swords so that the blood-money would be spread over them all and therefore could not be exacted, and his people would seek a mind-based recourse for settlement” (Ar-Raheeq Al-Makhtum).

-However, Allah saved him from their bloody hands and he managed to get to Madinah.
+However, Allah saved the Prophet from their bloody hands and he managed to get to Madinah.

 3. Suraqah ibn Malik and the horse